Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 If you really need the *Abmeldebescheinigung* need this document, deregister in person.

+### Pay someone to do it

+[Deregistration.de](/out/deregistrationde-abmeldung) can do your *Abmeldung* for you.
+They will receive your *[[Abmeldebescheinigung]]* and forward it to you.
+They also help you cancel your [TV tax](/glossary/Rundfunkbeitrag), your health insurance, and your other contracts.

+It's a little expensive, but it lets you focus on other problems.

 ## What happens when you deregister

 When you deregister, you don't live in Germany anymore.
 This has consequences.